The Guardians of Living Matter at Lowry

 Book now

-At the centre of the exhibition is a vast, multi-sensory installation – a living sculpture formed from mycelium and low-carbon AI.
+At the centre of the exhibition is a multi-disciplinary, multi-sensory installation – a living sculpture formed from mycelium and low-carbon AI.
 It anchors the leap to 2076, linking the imagined future back to the turning point of 2026, when mycelium networks and emerging AI systems first began exchanging knowledge.
 Surrounding the installation are a research lab and new large-scale works by Brown and King, all exploring the entanglement of fungal and artificial intelligence and the possibilities that emerge when they collaborate.

 The focus isn’t on sci-fi fantasy but on imagining how these systems might reshape our relationship with the planet – weaving climate research with low-carbon AI prototyping and treating hope as something active rather than abstract.
 As one of the major exhibitions to come out of Lowry’s Developed With programme, it channels that ambition into a show grounded in climate reality yet open to futures built on care, imagination and collective action.